- Biophysical Chemistry

 - General Chemistry

-Exploring the role of domain motions on the enzymatic function of aminoacyl-tRNA synthetases (ARSs)
+Investigation of roles of local and global motions on the enzymatic function of aminoacyl-tRNA synthetases (AARSs)

 Grants and Fellowships

 Graduate Research Fellowship, Indian Association for the Cultivation of Science, India, 1991

 Lectureship and Research Fellowship Award in Chemistry, University Grant Commission, India, 1991

 B. Laatsch *, M. Brandt *, B. Finke *, C. J. Fossum *, M. J. Wackett *, H. R. Lowater *, A. Narkiewicz-Jodko *, C. N. Le*, T. Yang, E. M. Glowgowski, S. C. Bailey-Hartsel, S. Hati, S. and S. Bhattacharyya, (2023) ACS Omega, 8, 14208–14218.
 (DOI:10.1021/acsomega.3c01124)

 45. Evolution of Stronger SARS-CoV-2 Variants as Revealed Through the Lens of Molecular Dynamics Simulations